robert-beall/js-kidding/README.md

-# js-kidding
+# Spiderworks
-This is a knowledge-hub repo for plain JavaScript.
+This is a knowledge-hub repo for web basics (JavaScript, HTML, CSS, etc.).
+It's name is inspired by the Lockheed Skunkworks, with spider referring to web technologies.

 ## Purpose
 While I have a good handle on JavaScript as a whole, there are always unfamiliar concepts to explore.